Reactions to the Panama Papers: Azerbaijan

 Azerbaijani President Ilham Aliyev did not respond to repeated requests for comments.

 According to ICIJ website, "The family of Azerbaijan President Ilham Aliyev leads a charmed, glamorous life, thanks in part to financial interests in almost every sector of the economy. ...
 [Aliyev's daughter] Arzu, has financial stakes in a firm that won rights to mine for gold in the western village of Chovdar and Azerfon, the country's largest mobile phone business.
 Arzu is also a significant shareholder in SW Holding, which controls nearly every operation related to Azerbaijan Airlines ("Azal"), from meals to airport taxis.
 Both sisters and brother Heydar own property in Dubai valued at roughly $75 million in 2010; Heydar is the legal owner of nine luxury mansions in Dubai purchased for some $44 million."

 Bangladesh

 According to numerous media outlets, two conglomerates and thirty-two Bangladeshi shareholders are listed.
-Top business personalities include Muhammed Aziz Khan, Mohiuddin Monem, and Samson H. Chowdhury.
+Top business personalities include Muhammed Aziz Khan, Mohiuddin, and Samson H. Chowdhury.
 Awami League Presidium member Kazi Zafarullah and his wife Nilufar Zafar are said to be in the list.

 On April 7, 2016, The Anti Corruption Commission Bangladesh launched an inquiry to obtain details of the businesses and individuals and said that tax evaders would be brought to trial and punished.